 Requests to address the Planning Committee on a particular application will not be accepted until it has been included on a published agenda.
-Parties who have made written representations on a planning application will be notified of the date it will be considered by Planning Committee.

-If you want to speak on an application you will need to contact Democratic and Elections no later than 12 noon on the last working day before the meeting.
-You can register by telephone, email or letter.

-You must provide your name and email address or telephone number, the application you wish to speak about, whether you are an objector or supporter and the capacity in which you will be speaking.
-You will be asked if you are willing to share your contact details with other speakers so that arrangements can be made to nominate a spokesperson if necessary.
+If you want to speak on an application you will need to contact Democratic and Elections Services in writing by post or email no later than 12 noon on the last working day before the meeting.
+You must provide indicate the application you wish to speak about, your name and email address or telephone number, the application you wish to speak about, You must indicate whether you are an objector or supporter and the capacity in whichh you will be speaking.
+You will be asked Please indicate if you are willing to share your contact details with other speakers so that arrangements can be made to nominate a spokesperson.